robch/book-of-ai/docs/openai-asst/openai-asst-streaming-with-functions-js/sample-overview.md

 ## OpenAIAssistantsCustomFunctions.js

-**STEP 1**: Define the function and its schema, then add it to the function factory:
+**STEP 1**: Define the function and its schema, then add it to the function factory.

 ``` javascript title="OpenAIAssistantsCustomFunctions.js"
 function getCurrentWeather(function_arguments) {